 Learn what to expect when visiting Great Smoky Mountains National Park in the Winter

-There are many ways to enjoy winter in the Smokies, as well as some drawbacks to visiting in winter.
+There are many ways to enjoy winter in the Smokies, as well as some drawbacks to visiting then.
 When planning a trip, it is important to gather as much information as possible.
 Below, we have categorized the most common “when to go” and “what to do” questions to help you determine if winter is the best time for you to visit the park.

 BENEFITS OF VISITING GREAT SMOKY MOUNTAINS IN Winter

-Another benefit of visiting in winter is the beauty of the mountaintops covered with fresh snow, and the trails and trees at lower elevation powdered white.
+Another benefit of visiting in winter is the beauty of the mountaintops covered with fresh snow and the trails and trees at lower elevations powdered white.
 There are also many waterfalls in the park, and during extended periods of cold temperatures, they freeze into amazing ice formations.
 The scenery of these forested ridgelines is truly spectacular in the winter.
 Also, wildlife can be easier to spot in the winter because the deciduous trees have lost their leaves.

 DRAWBACKS OF VISITING GREAT SMOKY MOUNTAINS IN Winter

 The main drawback to visiting in the winter is many of the roads close for the season.
-Primary roads, such as Highway 441, Cades Cove Road Loop and Little River Road remain open, weather permitting.
+Primary roads, such as Highway 441, Cades Cove Road Loop, and Little River Road remain open, weather permitting.
 But, secondary roads close through the winter, you can look at the full list of seasonal road closures here.
 Clingmans Dome Road closes to vehicle traffic from December 1st to March 31st.
-Because it is the highest elevation in the park, and can experience temperature differences of 10-20° from the bottom of the mountain to it’s top.
-(But, just because the road is closed doesn’t mean you can’t still get to the top for amazing views.
+Because it is the highest elevation in the park and can experience temperature differences of 10-20° from the bottom of the mountain to its top.
+(Just because the road is closed doesn’t mean you can’t still get to the top for amazing views.
 You can hike on the Appalachian Trail from Newfound Gap to the top of Clingmans Dome.
 This 15-mile hike will take you to the tallest peak in the park, giving you outstanding views of the Smokies; and when the air quality is high, you can see into seven states!)